Reducing the harm

 There are specific things that families can do to reduce alcohol-related harms and encourage safer drinking behaviours at home.
 A good place to start is to know how much alcohol is considered a safe amount to drink to reduce the harm.
 Researchers who study alcohol and how it affects individuals and communities have come up with Canada’s Low-Risk Alcohol Drinking Guidelines.

-The guidelines set daily and weekly limits for drinking alcohol to reduce the harm:
+The guidelines set weekly limits for drinking alcohol to reduce the harm:

-- No more than two drinks per day/10 drinks per week for women.
+- No more than two drinks per week for men and women.